Conveuropean logo

 Eiffel Tower on a long exposure

-I still remember how I felt the first time I visited the Tower Eiffel in Paris (it was the same sensation I experienced when I visited the Taj Mahal): A landmark that you have seen so many times in pictures, postcards, movies, books, etc, but this time the place appears in front of your face and you can almost touch it from the distance.
-Every time I go to Paris I try to go to the Trocadero metro stop and try to get this really good view of the Eiffel Tower.
-Once I was playing with my camera and I setup a long exposure while the tower was glittering and that's how I got this shot.
+I still remember how I felt the first time I visited the Eiffel Tower in Paris (it was the same sensation I experienced when I visited the Taj Mahal): a landmark that you have seen so many times in pictures, postcards, movies, books, etc., but this time the place appears right in front of you, and you can almost touch it from a distance.
+Every time I go to Paris, I try to go to the Trocadero metro stop to get a really good view of the Eiffel Tower.
+Once, I was playing with my camera and I set up a long exposure while the tower was glittering, and that's how I got this shot.

 Cite de Carcassonne

 One of my first images of Europe was the majestic old walled city of Carcassonne.
-An Scotish friend invited me to visit this place with a friend of her who was visiting her and I was so happy that I was able to go.
-I loved the city!.
-I was able to come back some years later when I did train trip from Girona to Carcassonne and during the night I was able to capture this shot.
+A Scotish friend invited me to visit this place with a friend of hers who was visiting her, and I was so happy that I was able to go.
+I loved the city!
+I was able to come back some years later when I took a train trip from Girona to Carcassonne, and during the night I was able to capture this shot.

 Spooky Gargoyle in Narbonne

-In the autumn of 2010 I had the opportunity to make a small trip flying to Girona and then going by train I went all the way up to Carcassonne, stopping by in different towns including Narbonne, where I needed to switch trains.
+In the autumn of 2010, I had the opportunity to make a small trip, flying to Girona and then going by train.
+I went all the way up to Carcassonne, stopping by in different towns including Narbonne, where I needed to switch trains.
 I took the opportunity to walk around this former prosperous port located in the department of Aude.
-I'm always fascinated with the Gargoyles in the European cathedrals, but the ones in Narbonne were particularly spooky so I took a picture of one of them.
+I'm always fascinated by gargoyles in European cathedrals, but the ones in Narbonne were particularly spooky, so I took a picture of one of them.

 Strasbourg, Jardin des deux rives

 Last weekend I visited Strasbourg.
-I found some cheap flight to Frankfurt and then from there I took a couple of trains to get to that nice French city.
-Something I had read before and I really liked it was the "Jardin de deux rives", a shared park between the French and German countries (Strasbourg and Kehl).
-I had crossed some European frontiers by car before, but this is the first time I do it walking back and forth in less than 15 minutes.
-In this picture I'm looking to Germany from the French side.
+I found a cheap flight to Frankfurt and then from there I took a couple of trains to get to that nice French city.
+Something I had read about and really liked was the "Jardin de deux rives", a shared park between the French and German countries (Strasbourg and Kehl).
+I had crossed some European frontiers by car before, but this is the first time I have done it by walking back and forth in less than 15 minutes.
+In this picture I'm looking at Germany from the French side.

 Sunset in Dijon

 Last weekend we went to visit our friend C. in Dijon.
-It was almost 2 years since the last time we went there and we had a great time walking around Dijon, hiking in the nearby towns and going to the French movies.
-The first day when we went to the city center and we were heading back I took a picture in this warm sunset.
+It had been almost 2 years since the last time we went there, and we had a great time walking around Dijon, hiking in the nearby towns, and going to the French movies.
+The first day, when we went to the city center and were heading back, I took a picture of this warm sunset.

 A glimpse of Fourviere

 Last year in September I went to visit my friend C. in Dijon.
 The easiest way to travel was to fly to Lyon.
-I had the chance to make a small tour around the city center and even if I didn't have the chance to visit la Basilique de Fouviere, at least I got a glimpse from the distance here (I couldn't stop comparing it to Montmatre in Paris)
+I had the chance to make a small tour around the city center.
+Even if I didn't have the chance to visit la Basilique de Fouviere, at least I got a glimpse from the distance here (I couldn't stop comparing it to Montmatre in Paris).

 Summer in Paris

-This year (09) I went to visit my dear friend T. at Paris and we went together to the Fete de la musique.
-But the year before we also did it and in a very sunny day next to the Eiffel Tower she took this beautiful picture.
+This year (09) I went to visit my dear friend T. in Paris, and we went together to the Fete de la musique.
+But the year before, we also did it, and on a very sunny day next to the Eiffel Tower, she took this beautiful picture.

 Snow lake in Chamonix Mont-Blanc

-In January 07 we went to a paid Ski trip to Courmayeur in Italy.
-One day when the sport guys where Skiing we went with J.B. and M.G. to do some site seeing in Chamonix Mont-Blanc.
-Actually we wanted to go to Geneve, but the bus schedule didn't work out so we end-up here.
-Anyway, it was worth it, we took a small train, went up to the mountain and we saw this beautiful snow lake.
+In January 2007 we went on a paid ski trip to Courmayeur in Italy.
+One day when the sport guys were skiing we went with J.B. and M.G. to do some sightseeing in Chamonix Mont-Blanc.
+Actually we wanted to go to Geneva, but the bus schedule didn't work out so we ended up here.
+Anyway, it was worth it.
+We took a small train, went up to the mountain, and we saw this beautiful snow lake.

 Park in Cestas, France

 During the winter of 04, I was living in France with M. in a really small village next to Bordeaux, called Cestas.
-I always remember it was there I saw for the first time in my life Spiders so big you could see their teeth!.
+I always remember seeing spiders so big you could see their teeth!
 A nice plan in Cestas was to go to a park nearby.
 It was there I took this picture.

 Colmar, Alsace

 One of the advantages of Basel is its proximity to both the French and German borders.
 So two weeks ago we went with K. to visit Colmar in the Alsace region of France.
-We had a really good time walking around the narrow streets of the old city, I tasted finally the famous "Tarte Flambee" (not recommended if you don't like or tolerate bacon) and I visited the Unterlinder Museeum, that displays the famous "Retable d'Issenheim".
-If you are visiting the Alsatian region this city is definitively a recommended spot.
-I took this picture in a pictoresque area of the city crossed by canals, called "little venice".
+We had a really good time walking around the narrow streets of the old city.
+I finally tasted the famous "Tarte Flambee" (not recommended if you don't like or tolerate bacon) and I visited the Unterlinder Museeum, which displays the famous "Retable d'Issenheim".
+If you are visiting the Alsatian region, this city is definitely a recommended spot.
+I took this picture in a picturesque area of the city crossed by canals, called "Little Venice".

 Montmartre, Paris 04